 * Level 1 – Non-Proficient

-Grades are provided twice a year for weekly special classes as art and music, instead of quarterly.
+Grades are provided twice a year for Weekly Special Electives (Art, Music, PE, and Media), instead of quarterly.

 * 3 – meets expectations

 The following are school-wide expectations for missed work: